 Finding the right domain name may be tricky.
 But, keeping these ideas in mind should put you on the right path.
 Take your time, think it through, and find a domain that is just right for your business or organization.
 Want to try out more than one variation?
 Buy them all and see which generates the best results.
 In the end, choosing the right domain name will be a mix of careful strategy, intuition, and a dash of your own personality.

-And remember, purchase any 12- or 24-month Business Class plan from InMotion Hosting and your .com, .net, .org, .us, .biz, or .info domain is FREE for the first year (excluding promotions).
+And remember, purchase a web hosting plan from InMotion Hosting and your domain is FREE for the first year.
+Click here for more info.